What is Draw Against Commission in Sales?

 How Does the Draw Against Commission Work?

-The draw amount is pre-determined, and is essentially a payment advancement to the rep. To explain, when a rep earns commission less than the set draw amount, they keep their commission along with the difference between the commission amount and pre-determined, or “borrowed” draw.
-In a recoverable draw pay system, that borrowed amount carries over to the next period (a month if dealing with a monthly draw against commission), and must be paid back, which is unlike receiving a salary.
+The draw amount is pre-determined, and is essentially a payment advancement to the rep. To put it simply, when a rep earns commission less than the set draw amount, they keep their commission along with the difference between the commission amount and pre-determined, or “borrowed” draw.
+In a recoverable draw pay system, that borrowed amount carries over to the next period (for example, a month if dealing with a monthly draw against commission), and must be paid back by the rep, unlike receiving a salary.
 See an example here.

 Types of Draws